idmaja/game-battleships/README.md

 ### Step 3: Run the Frontend

-1. Open a new terminal window and navigate to the frontend folder:Bash
+1. Open a new terminal window and navigate to the frontend folder

 ```
 cd frontend/fe-battleships-react
 ```

-2. Install dependencies (if you haven't already):Bash
+2. Install dependencies (if you haven't already)

 ```
 npm install
 ```

-3. Start the React application:Bash
+3. Start the React application

 ```
 npm start